All docschevron-rightHelpchevron-rightarrow-leftTutorialschevron-rightUse Mapbox GL JS in a Svelte app

 • Working familiarity with Svelte.
 You don't need to have a lot of experience using Svelte to complete this tutorial, but you should be familiar with the underlying concepts and workflows.

-To get started, clone Svelte's "template" GitHub repo.
-This will create a base layer to build any Svelte app upon.
+To get started, we'll use Vite JS to quickly scaffold a Svelte project.
+This will create a base layer to build our Svelte app upon.
 Wherever you want the folder for this project to exist on your computer, navigate to that directory via the command line and run the following command:

 body {